Introduction to Malaysian Culture Customs and Etiquette

 Wearing shoes indoors is rude, offensive, and just plain dirty.

-Please remove your shoes and leave it at the shoe rack even if your hosts tell you to keep your shoes on.
+Please remove your shoes and leave it at the shoe rack even if your hosts tell you to keepthemoon shoes on.

 If they are bare feet, please do the same.